-If you're looking for a versatile houseplant that has many uses and is easy to grow, the ivy plant (Hedera spp.) could be a perfect choice.
+If you're looking for a versatile houseplant that has many uses and is easy to grow, the ivy plant (Hedera spp.) could be a perfect choice since the care for indoor ivy is minimal.
 A naturally trailing plant, it thrives in hanging baskets or pots but also works well inter-planted with other houseplants or trained onto a trellis.
 Ivy houseplants only need ordinary, basic care and the right conditions to thrive indoors.

 Temperature and Fertilizer

 An indoor ivy plant does best when the room temperature is cool, between 50 and 70 degrees Fahrenheit during the day, and a bit lower at night.
 Fertilize the plant once or twice each month during the growing season, spring through early fall.
 Use a water-soluble, balanced, 15-15-15 formula, diluted at a rate of 1/4 teaspoon per gallon of water, or according to product-specific label directions.